FirebaseExtended/flutterfire_desktop/packages/firebase_auth/firebase_auth_desktop/README.md

     ```
 ## Usage

-This package is a platfrom implementation of [`firebase_auth`](https://pub.dev/packages/firebase_auth), check the [full Usage documentation on the official guide](https://firebase.flutter.dev/docs/auth/usage).
+This package is a platform implementation of [`firebase_auth`](https://pub.dev/packages/firebase_auth), check the [full Usage documentation on the official guide](https://firebase.flutter.dev/docs/auth/usage).

 ## Issue and Feedback